Powder Bed Fusion Additive Manufacturing: Powder Spreading and Bed Formation Stability Diagnostics

 Fixed capture time

-Replicate-based statistics (median + IQR)
+Replicate-based statistics (median plus IQR) per zone

 What are you trying to solve?